 Your coverage becomes effective the first day of the month after your enrollment form and first premium payment is received.
 You must be able to perform the normal activities of a person of like age and sex, with like occupation or retired status on the date your insurance is to take effect.
 If not, insurance will take effect on the day you resume such activities.
 As long as you are under age 80, the group master policy remains in force and insurance does not end for your class, your coverage is renewable as long as you continue to make your premium payments when due.
 A dependent's insurance will end at the earliest of the date your insurance ends under the group policy, the date dependents' insurance ends under the group policy; with respect to spouses, the date the spouse attains age 80 or the date marriage ends by divorce or annulment; with respect to children, the date the person ceases to be a dependent or premium is not paid for the dependent when due.

 Yes, Accidental Death & Dismemberment Insurance does have exclusions and limitations.
-Please read the brochure for this information.

 Call Pearl Insurance for more details as coverage varies depending on the plan.